foroozandehgroup/nmrpoise/docs/routines.rst

 (For those who are familiar with TopSpin's built-in ``popt``, this is equivalent to the ``MAGMIN`` criterion.)

 .. note::
-   For more information about the built-in cost functions, check out `something`.
+   For more information about the built-in cost functions, check out `costfunctions`.

 The corresponding AU programme simply needs to acquire the spectrum, then process using Fourier transform, phase correction, and baseline correction.
 POISE is bundled with one such AU programme, called ``poise_1d``, which performs all this.